Tag Archives: frequent flyers

 Gear Frequent Flyers and Frequent Travelers Pack

 If you can, keep these items stored at home with your luggage so you don’t forget to pack them.
-If you can’t do that, keep a list taped to your luggage to remind yourself to pack these items that frequent flyers pack too.
+If you can’t do that, keep a list taped to your luggage to remind yourself to pack the items frequent flyers pack, too.

 Portable Power Supply You never know when your phone or other devices will need power when you’re away from your hotel, keep it in your bag, always.
 This device can charge 2 devices at once like your phone and tablet.